frankframework/frankframework/CONTRIBUTING.md

 ### Install Eclipse with Lombok

-- Download Eclipse from [Eclipse 2021-09](https://www.eclipse.org/downloads/packages/release/2021-09/r).
-This is an installer, run it.
-Choose "Eclipse IDE for Enterprise Java and Web Developers ".
+- Download Eclipse from [here](https://www.eclipse.org/downloads/packages/), choosing "Eclipse IDE for Enterprise Java Developers".
+We tested our instructions with version 2021-09, but older versions should also work.
 Note that 64-bit Eclipse doesn't work with 32-bit JRE/JDK (doesn't start without any message).
+There is no installer.
+To install Eclipse, just unzip your download to a directory of your choice.
 - Download the Lombok library.
 This is easier than letting Maven do the download and then finding the .jar file in Eclipse.
 Browse to https://projectlombok.org/.
 On the top menu, choose "Download".
 - Download version 1.18.12.
 You may need the link "older versions".
 - Run the .jar you downloaded.
 Under Windows you can double-click it.
 - You see a GUI.
-If you used Eclipse 2020-06, the GUI will automatically find your Eclipse installation.
+The GUI may automatically find your Eclipse installation.
 If this does not work, use the button "Specify location".
 You should point to the eclipse.exe file.
 - Press Install / Update.
 - If you have trouble with these instructions, then you can get help on the https://projectlombok.org/ site.
 On the top menu, choose "install" | "Eclipse".
 - The Frank!Framework can only run on Java 8.
 Please install Java 8 in addition to the JRE that is included in your Eclipse installation.
 You can find it [here](https://www.oracle.com/nl/java/technologies/javase/javase8u211-later-archive-downloads.html).

-In earlier versions of this file, you were asked to start Eclipse using a Java 8 JRE.
-That does not work anymore.
+**NOTE:** In earlier versions of this file, you were asked to start Eclipse using a Java 8 JRE.
+That does not work anymore with Eclipse 2021-09.
 You must start Eclipse from a Java 11 or later JRE, and then configure a Java 8 JRE or JDK in the settings.
 This will be explained later.

 ### Configure Eclipse